ibm-cloud-docs/codeengine/troubleshoot-build.md

 A build configuration specifies the source repository by using its URL and optionally a revision.
 The revision can be either the name of a branch or tag, or a commit identifier.
 By default, the `main` branch is built.
 Review the error message for information about something that was specified but does not exist.

-1. Use the [`ibmcloud ce build update`](/docs/codeengine?topic=codeengine-cli#cli-build-update) command to update the build configuration to use a correct revision; for example:
+1. Use the [`ibmcloud ce build update`](/docs/codeengine?topic=codeengine-cli#cli-build-update) command to update the build configuration to use a correct revision (or commit); for example:

     ```
     ibmcloud ce build update --name <BUILD_NAME> --commit <COMMIT>
     ```
     {: pre}

 2. Use the [`ibmcloud ce buildrun submit`](/docs/codeengine?topic=codeengine-cli#cli-buildrun-submit) command to submit a new build run.
-Make sure to use a different build run name from the failed build run, or ensure that you delete the failed build run by using the [`ibmcloud ce buildrun delete`](/docs/codeengine?topic=codeengine-cli#cli-buildrun-delete) command.
+For the `buildrun submit` command, you must specify the `--build` option to provide the name of your build configuration.
+You can optionally specify the `--name` option  to provide the name for this build run.
+If you specify the `--name` option, make sure that you use a different build run name from the failed build run, or ensure that you delete the failed build run by using the [`ibmcloud ce buildrun delete`](/docs/codeengine?topic=codeengine-cli#cli-buildrun-delete) command.
 For example,

     ```
     ibmcloud ce buildrun submit --build <BUILD_NAME> --name <BUILDRUN_NAME>